hujhax/austin-improv-wiki/Theatres/Salvage Vanguard Theater.md

 	</table>
 </div>

-Salvage Vanguard Theater was, for several years, the home of [[Gnap!
+Salvage Vanguard Theater was, for several years, the home of [[Theatres/Gnap!
+Theater Projects|Gnap!
 Theater Projects]], which used the building's smaller theater space for a number of continuing shows and mainstage runs.

-[[Gnap!]] has since folded its improv-production work, and now the theater only sporadically rents out its space to independent improv productions.
+[[Theatres/Gnap!|Gnap!]] has since folded its improv-production work, and now the theater only sporadically rents out its space to independent improv productions.
 Category:Theatres